AdemCanCertel-zz/AdemCanCertel/README.md

 ### Welcome to Profile

-Hello, I'm a high school student in Turkey🇹🇷.
+Hello, I'm a high school student in Turkey.
 I work as a young developer and front end developer and also a passionate Front End Developer 🚀

   <a href="https://twitter.com/CertelAdemCan" target="_blank">